Loup-ROM/sailfish-santoni/Troubleshooting.md

 # Troubleshooting SailfishOS
 Here are some stuff that I had need to look between a sea of IRC logs.
+Hope it helps.

 - When I tried to compile ngfd-plugin-droid-vibrator it gives an error